Compton, Our Client 19, Victim 15, 90 Days in County Jail

-In 50 Words or Less: Compton, our client, age 19, has six counts of violating Penal Code § 288a(b)(1) with a fifteen year old, client faced nine years in prison, case resolved for 90 days county jail.
+In 50 Words or Less: Compton, our client, age 19, has six counts of violating Penal Code § 288a(b)(1) with a fifteen-year old, client faced nine years in prison, case resolved for 90 days county jail.

-The girlfriend’s mom discovered the video on her daughter’s phone and could not believe it.
-She called the Compton Sheriff’s, showing them the video of her daughter.
 Our client’s girlfriend told our client that her parents had spoken to the police.
 Police then interviewed the girlfriend, who described six separate times the two had sex, each in our client’s car in a nearby park.

 Our office quickly contacted the sheriff’s office to advise them of our representation of our client.
-We spoke with the investigating detective and stressed the consensual nature of the sex, although acknowledging that it remained statutory rape under the law.
+We spoke with the investigating detective and stressed the consensual nature of the sex, although fully acknowledging that it remained statutory rape under the law.

 For more information about sex offenses and the issues in this case, click on the following articles:

-Watch our video about sex offenses by clicking here
+Watch our video about sex offenses by clicking here.